ceddyzhang/demopython/README.md

 # demopython

-adding past Python projects for interviewers
+adding past Python projects for interviewers to see